 In short, you can seize that opportunity while you are still at school, then turn it into jobs or business after you have completed school or during your long school holidays.
 This is one of the shortest paths before you towards becoming a wealthy or an influential person in Uganda.

-By reading this interesting story and changing accordingly, you will become valuable to efforts towards developing the agriculture sector of your country.
+By reading this interesting story and changing accordingly, you will become valuable to efforts developing Uganda’s agricultural sector.

 Relevant careers in Agriculture